-The Training Plan of 2021 was developed in accordance with the Airport Company's priorities.
+The Training Plan of 2021 was developed under the Company's priorities.
 In total, 13,975 hours of training were accomplished, equivalent to 29.74 hours of training per Full-Time Employee (FTE).
-The training programmes focused on regulatory compliance for aviation safety, and job-related training for developing skills according to contemporary challenges such as digital work.
-Aligned with the safety measures against the spread of COVID-19, training was completed through distance learning via electronic means.
-New e-learning courses were developed to serve the current and future training needs of Airport employees and partners.
+The training programmes focused on regulatory compliance for aviation safety and developing skills to deal with current challenges such as digital work.
+Aligned with the safety measures against the spread of COVID-19, training was completed through distant learning.
+New e-learning courses were developed to serve the current and future training needs of the Airport employees and partners.

-Finally, continuing with the implementation of our social policy, we carried out actions in key social sectors and contributed to the SDGs.
-Through online events -including celebration of the 20 years milestone of the Airport Company's operation- we aimed to support employees towards addressing and mitigating COVID-19 pandemic's consequences.
+Finally, in implementation of its social policy, AIA carried out actions in key social sectors and contributed to the SDGs.
+Through online events - including the celebration of the 20 years milestone of the Airport Company's operation - the Company supported employees in addressing and mitigating COVID-19 pandemic's consequences.